X-POWER0/xnawiki/Web Articles/Riemers/Riemers2DXNA19particleengine.md

 This method gets the current game time 'now' in Milliseconds (a float).
 Next, it scrolls through all particles and finds the current age of each particle, if the particle is older than its maximum age then we delete it from our List.

 > Note that the List is scrolled backwards.
-This has to do with deleting an object in a List: if you delete an object i, all objects following i jump one place forward, so i+1 becomes i and i+2 becomes i+1.
+This has to do with deleting an object in a List: if you delete an object (i), all objects following i jump one place forward, so i+1 becomes i and i+2 becomes i+1.
 Now, if you would be scrolling forward, the next iteration you check object i+1, which means you have skipped one object.

 ## How to update the particles over time

-Now, Let us replace the comment line (**update current particle**) with some actual code, the following code should all be placed within the "Else" clock indicated by the comment above.
+Now, let us replace the comment line (**update current particle**) with some actual code, the following code should all be placed within the "Else" clock indicated by the comment above.

 If the particle is still active, we should update its position using the simple formula above.
 However, when working with time, we usually want to scale the time to a value between 0 and 1, where 0 means ‘begin’ and 1 means ‘end’, which will make a lot of the calculations easier as you’ll see at the end of the chapter.
 We’ll call this value between 0 and 1 the ‘relative time’, relTime in short, as follows: